Khan Shaykhun chemical attack: Responsibility

+In May 2026, an OPCW expert team, supported by the Syrian authorities, discovered significant quantities of undeclared chemical weapons, including rockets and aerial bombs, at high-interest sites in northern coastal and central Syria, including aerial bombs of the same type as those used in the Khan Shaykhun attack.

 Claims by the Syrian government, Syrian opposition and Russian government

 Syrian opposition claims

 According to the Idlib Media Centre, the chemical agent had the characteristics of sarin.
 The National Coalition for Syrian Revolutionary and Opposition Forces accused the Syrian government and the Syrian Armed Forces of carrying out the attack and called for an immediate investigation by the United Nations Security Council.
 The opposition groups said the Syrian air force dropped chemical bombs on a civilian population.

 Syrian government claims

 On the day of the attack, a Syrian government official told Reuters "the government does not and has not used chemical weapons, not in the past and not in the future."
 Later, the Russian Ministry of Defence reiterated the statement made by the Syrian Armed Forces, and said the attack on the ammunition depot took place between 11:30 and 12:30 EEST.

 In a 13 April interview to AFP, President Assad said the attack is "100 per cent fabrication" by the United States "working hand-in-glove with the terrorists", intended to provide a pretext for the airstrike on the Shayrat Airbase.